 When the meters are displayed, the panadapter(s) are made narrower and move to the left side of the display; the meters are displayed on the right.
 "Plus" and "minus" buttons are displayed below the meters.
 Tapping the "plus" button adds a meter, tapping a "minus" button removes a meter.
-The value displayed in each meter can be selected from a set of five meters by tapping on the meter.
+The value displayed in each meter can be selected by tapping on the meter.
+A selection of values is available that depends on the equipment connected to the radio.

-29 FRONT PANEL KNOBS AND BUTTONS 29.1 SLICE RECEIVER ACTIVATION BUTTONS
+33 FRONT PANEL KNOBS AND BUTTONS 33.1 SLICE RECEIVER ACTIVATION BUTTONS